 With the introduction of iOS 26’s Liquid Glass visuals, navigation itself has become softer, lighter, and more layered.
 Floating panels, translucent menus, and contextual drawers let you guide users smoothly – without pulling them out of their flow.

-The Apple Way: Designing in Harmony with HIG
+The Apple Way in iPhone App Design: Designing with HIG

-If you’ve worked on iOS before, you already know – Apple’s Human Interface Guidelines (HIG) are less a rulebook and more a design philosophy.
+If you have worked on iOS before, you already know that Apple’s Human Interface Guidelines are less a strict rulebook and more a design philosophy.
+Apple regularly updates its Human Interface Guidelines to reflect evolving design patterns and system behaviors.
 They evolve, quietly but powerfully, and 2025 is a turning point.

-The headline update this year is Liquid Glass – a new material language Apple introduced in iOS 26.
+The headline update this year is Liquid Glass, a new material language introduced in iOS 26.
 Imagine surfaces that feel alive: translucent layers that react to light, depth that shifts with motion, and icons that subtly adapt to their environment.
 It’s immersive, but never showy.

 For designers, this means one thing: rethink how your surfaces behave.

-No more flat stacks of color – instead, we’re working with layers of light and depth.
+Flat stacks of color are no longer the default.
+Designers now work with layers of light and depth.
 A card isn’t just a rectangle anymore; it’s a pane of glass hovering in space, catching subtle reflections of what’s beneath.

 To stay aligned with Apple’s new system: